astronomer/docs/astro/export-datadog.md

 ## Export Airflow metrics to Datadog

 Export over 40 Airflow metrics related to the state and performance of your Astro Deployment to [Datadog](https://www.datadoghq.com/) by adding a Datadog API key to your Deployment.
-These metrics include most information that is available in the Cloud UI, as well as additional metrics that Datadog automatically collects, including number of queued tasks, DAG processing time, and more.
+These metrics include most information that is available in the Astro UI, as well as additional metrics that Datadog automatically collects, including number of queued tasks, DAG processing time, and more.
 For a complete list of supported metrics, see [Data Collected](https://docs.datadoghq.com/integrations/airflow/?tab=host#data-collected) in the Datadog documentation.

 :::info

 Astro does not export any [service checks](https://docs.datadoghq.com/integrations/airflow/?tab=host#service-checks) to Datadog.
-Information about the general health of your Deployment is available only as part of the Cloud UI's [Deployment health](#deployment-health) metric.
+Information about the general health of your Deployment is available only as part of the Astro UI's [Deployment health](#deployment-health) metric.

 :::

 1. Create a new Datadog API key or copy an existing API key.
 See [API and Application Keys](https://docs.datadoghq.com/account_management/api-app-keys/).
-2. In the Cloud UI, select a Workspace and then select an Astro Deployment for which you want to export metrics.
+2. In the Astro UI, select a Workspace and then select an Astro Deployment for which you want to export metrics.
-3. Create a new [environment variable](manage-env-vars.md#using-the-cloud-ui) in your Deployment with the Datadog API key from step 1:
+3. Create a new [environment variable](manage-env-vars.md#using-the-astro-ui) in your Deployment with the Datadog API key from step 1:

    - **Key:** `DATADOG_API_KEY`
    - **Value:** `<Your-Datadog-API-key>`.